FrankHassanabad/suricata-sid-database/README.md

 # suricata-sid-database

-Creates a Suricata JSON hash object from the references in your local Suricata rules
+Creates a Suricata JSON hash object from the references in your local Suricata rules.
+You can use this repo or the curl/jq commands below to query and get additional information about Suricata sid's from alerts you might have by using the hyperlinks (references) from Suricata that this DB provides.

 # How to use this DB